-inspection of records
+Maintenance and inspection of records

 Licensee to keep records

-The Licensee must keep, or cause to be kept, comprehensive records in accordance with ICRC'srequirements under the Act.
+The Licensee must keep, or cause to be kept, comprehensive records in accordance with the requirements under the Act.

+The Licensee must keep all records and documents necessary to enable it to meet any reporting requirement under this licence, the Act, the Utilities Technical Regulation Act, and any relevant Industry Code or Technical Code.

+Consents and authorisation

-The Licensee must obtain and keep current all consents necessary for it to lawfully provide the Authorised Utility Services.
+The Licensee must obtain and keep current all licences, permits, authorities or consents issued or given by an agency or a Minister necessary for it to lawfully provide the Authorised Utility Services.

 Licensee to provide copies of records

-ICRC’s officers and agents may request the Licensee to provide copies of records referred to in clause 14.114.2.
+The ICRC’s officers and agents may request the Licensee to provide copies of records and documents referred to in clause 14.1 and 14.2.

 Licensee to comply with all requests

-The Licensee must comply with all reasonable requests by ICRC for copies of the records.
+The Licensee must comply with all reasonable requests by the ICRC for copies of the records.

-Annual Licence fee
+Annual licence fee

-The Licensee must pay to ICRC an annual licence fee determined in accordance with the Act.
-The payment of the fee is to be made in accordance with ICRC’s determination.
+The Licensee must pay to the ICRC an annual licence fee determined in accordance with the Act.
+The payment of the fee is to be made in accordance with the ICRC’s determination.

 Review of Licensee’s obligations

-ICRC may review this licence at any time in accordance with section 46 of the Act.
+The ICRC may review this licence at any time in accordance with section 46 of the Act.

-Transfer, surrender or revocation of Licence
+Transfer, surrender, revocation or suspension of Licence

-This licence may only be transferred, surrendered or revoked in accordance with the Act.
+This licence may only be transferred, surrendered or revoked in accordance with section 40, section 41 or section 42 of the Act.

 Suspension of licence

-If during the term of this licence the Licensee breaches a licence condition in circumstances where the ICRC determines that the breach is not seriousand is remediable by the Licensee in a timely manner, the ICRC may suspend this licence, or suspend the Licensee’s conduct of specified services or operations under this licence, until the breach is remedied
+If the Licensee breaches or is likely to breach a licence condition in circumstances where the ICRC determines that the breach is remediable by the Licensee in a timely manner, the ICRC may suspend this licence, or suspend the Licensee’s conduct of specified services or operations under this licence, until the breach is remedied.

+The ICRC may only suspend a licence, or the Licensee’s conduct under clause 17.1(1), where it has issued a direction to the Licensee in accordance with section 48 of the Act and

+the Licensee has failed to comply within the timeframe specified in the direction, or

+there is a safety risk with continuing to provide the services prior to compliance with the direction.

 Licensee to comply with requirements of suspension notice

-In the event of the ICRC notifying the Licensee that this licence is suspended, or that the Licensee’s provision of any specified services or operations under this licence are suspended, the Licensee must comply with any requirements under the suspension notice for the purpose of remedying a specified breach of this licence in a timely manner.
+In the event of the ICRC notifying the Licensee that this licence is suspended, or that the Licensee’s provision of any specified services or operations under this licence are suspended, the Licensee must comply with any requirements under the suspension notice for the purpose of remedying a specified breach of this licence in the timeframe specified by the ICRC.

-Variation of licence
+Notices

-Communication to be in writing
+Notice to be in writing

-A communication under this licence is to be in writing and:
+Any notice or other communication given under this licence must be in writing addressed to the intended recipient; and:

-delivered by hand at the address for service of the addressee;
+delivered by hand at the address for service of the addressee; or

-sent by post to the address for service of the addressee;
+sent by post to the address for service of the addressee; or

-(4) sent by facsimile to the facsimile number of the addressee.
+sent by email to the primary contact email of the addressee.

 Address for service

-The Licensee’sservice address is the address referred to in Item 4 of the Reference Schedule or another address subsequently notified to ICRC by the Licensee.
+A notice under this licence is only effective if given by the Licensee to the ICRC or by the ICRC to the Licensee on the specified service address for the recipient.
+The Licensee’s service address and the ICRC’s service address are the relevant addresses referred to in Item 4 of the Reference Schedule or another address subsequently notified to the ICRC by the Licensee or to the Licensee by the ICRC.

 The ICRC to be advised of contact details